New program to create transformational hub for cancer research at University of Michigan

 The program will work closely with industry to facilitate drug development and early phase testing of potential new cancer treatments.
 This collaboration between laboratory scientists and clinicians will help researchers better target what treatments are likely to be effective in patients.
 In addition, two core facilities will allow researchers easier access to robust pre-clinical model systems.

 "The University of Michigan has a rich tradition of research excellence that will be furthered by this new Translational Oncology Program.
-The program represents the best of our University's environment, allowing for collaboration among researchers and unique educational opportunities for our biomedical research trainees," says James O. Woolliscroft, M.D., dean of the U-M Medical School.
+The program represents the best of our University's environment, allowing for collaboration among researchers and unique educational opportunities for our biomedical research trainees," says James O. Woolliscroft, M.D., former-dean of the U-M Medical School.

 The Translational Oncology Program will be housed in two of the North Campus Research Complex's 28 buildings.
 Some cancer investigators have already moved labs into this space, with an estimated six to 10 to be housed at NCRC by January, and an additional 20-30 within the next two years.
 Researchers will come from the Medical School, the College of Engineering, the School of Dentistry and the College of Pharmacy, among others.